 They graduated in a city where Prohibition was the law, though not many seemed inclined to enforce it.

-1 Comment Filed under Front Page, Mission High School, Photography, Topics, video
+1 Comment Filed under Front Page, Mission High School, Mobile, Photography, Topics, video

 Tagged 1920s, asian, big rec, history, mission high, prelinger archive, prohibition, valencia gardens, yearbook